Once you've installed ArcGIS Maps for Adobe Creative Cloud, you must sign in with a licensed account to use the extension.

 To use the extension on a Mac computer powered by the Apple silicon M1 chip, open Photoshop using Rosetta.
 (Currently, Maps for Adobe Creative Cloud doesn't support Photoshop natively on Apple M1.)

 - From the Window menu, choose Extensions and click ArcGIS Maps for Adobe Creative Cloud.

-- In the window that opens, select a method for signing in.
-Follow the corresponding instructions to sign in and activate the extension.
+- In the window that appears, select your organization type and follow the corresponding instructions to sign in to the extension.

-- For Plus or ArcGIS Online accounts, if you choose to stay signed in, you'll remain signed in for a period of two weeks, after which you'll need to sign in again for security reasons.
-To sign out, use the Account button in the Mapboards or Compilation window.
+- If you choose to stay signed in, you'll remain signed in for a period of two weeks, after which you'll need to sign in again.
+(To sign out, use the Account button in the Mapboards or Compilation window.)

 Dock the two windows together to access them as tabs within a single window.

 You can now import content or search for a place of interest to start designing with data-driven maps.
 If you have an AIX file that was exported from ArcGIS Pro, you can open it in Illustrator (File > Open) once you're signed in to the extension.

 Try the following quick resources to start creating maps with ArcGIS Maps for Adobe Creative Cloud: